PrithvirajuVenkataraman/JARVIS/MODELS.md

-# Unify Assistant - AI Models & Capabilities Architecture
+# JARVIS - AI Models & Capabilities Architecture

 This document provides a comprehensive specification of all AI models integrated into the **Unify Assistant** platform, including provider endpoints, vision processing pipelines, structured output schemas, and multilingual support.